empicano/aiomqtt/CONTRIBUTING.md

 ### Visual Studio Code

-If you are using VSCode, these are workspace settings and highly recommended extensions to improve developer experience.
+If you are using VSCode, these are workspace settings and highly recommended extensions to improve the developer experience.

 ## Testing